sbnguah/MedStatsBook/_book/Data-Structure-in-R.md

 10 Female   7  Blue  TRUE
 ```

-Next we check the structure of the data frame with the function `str()`.
+Next, we check the structure of the data frame with the function `str()`.

 ```r